freema/react-admin-api-bundle/doc/repositories.md

 The bundle uses repositories to perform CRUD operations on your data.
 These repositories must implement specific interfaces depending on which operations you want to support:

+**Important**: If you're using Clean Architecture, see [Clean Architecture Integration](clean-architecture-integration.md) for proper layer placement of these interfaces.

 | Interface | Purpose | API Endpoint |
 |-----------|---------|--------------|
 | `DataRepositoryListInterface` | Listing resources with filtering and pagination | GET /api/resources |